Flugwelt Altenburg Nobitz

 In March 2005, a small exhibition on the history of the airfield was opened by the association of the same name under the name Flugwelt Altenburg-Nobitz.
 On display are many photos of the airfield, equipment and models of aircraft that were stationed at the airfield.
 The highlight of the exhibition is the MiG-21 SPS which can be visited on the open-air ground.
 It was in the service of the NVA until the fall of the Berlin Wall and after that it was parked on a car park in Zwickau for 15 years.
 Another MiG-21 of type SMT was owned by the airfield for a long time.
 In 2014 it was put into the museum.
 This MiG was used by the Soviet Army and was stationed at Altenburg-Nobitz airfield.
 After a damage to the aircraft it was decommissioned and then stood on a base on the airfield until 2001.
 After that the MiG was removed from the base and restored.

 On April 11, 2007 the German Navy handed over a Breguet Atlantic long-range sea reconnaissance aircraft to the museum.
-The aircraft was transported to the museum grounds on July 7, 2007 in a ten-hour campaign financed by donations.
+The aircraft was transported to the Flugwelt Altenburg-Nobitz grounds on July 7, 2007 in a ten-hour campaign financed by donations.
 Since then, the Breguet Atlantic can also be viewed from the inside.

 In the years that followed, the outdoor area was supplemented by a Let Z-37 agricultural aircraft, a Mil Mi-2 police helicopter, a glider and the Fiat G.91, Canadair Sabre MK 6 and Lockheed F-104 “Starfighter” fighters.